help-me-mom/ng-mocks/docs/articles/api/MockRender.md

 ## Example with providers

-If we want, we can specify providers for the render passing them via the 3rd parameter.
+If we want, we can specify `providers` or `viewProviders` for the render passing them via the 3rd parameter.
 It is useful, when we want to **provide mock system tokens / services** such as `APP_INITIALIZER`, `DOCUMENT` etc.

 ```ts